 It just means you keep trying.
 It means you give yourself lots of grace to keep going.
 There are weeks where my schedule is still pure madness.
 Where my to-do list is still way too long.
 And, even though I feel like I have donated enough clothes to keep a small village clothed for a year, somehow my laundry pile still overflows.

-Though Angela’s 40 Hour Teacher Workweek program has taught me amazing things, there are still nights when I bring work home, even though I had planned on having a night free.
+There are still nights when I bring work home, even though I had planned on having a night free.
 Those setbacks may look like failure to some people.
 For me, I call them progress.
 Life is getting better.
 The messes are smaller, the piles are easier to tackle, and I am much more focused for tasks ahead.

 And I still have to declutter.
 A lot.
 But, life is so much more calm.
 For me.
 My family.
 And my students.
 And that calmness and focus lets me live out God’s purpose with intention.
 That really is the goal that I’m striving for the most anyways.